Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 ### The website can help to achieve that because:

 It is a simple memory matching game.
-It should be clear and concise, being easy to understand and play to help the viewer breeze through the page without any problems.
+It should be clear and concise, intuitive to pick up and play being easy to understand and play to help the viewer breeze through the page without any problems.

 ### Wireframes / Mock-ups Used: